It’s Men’s Sexual Health Week!

 A good diet can support testicular health by keeping the sperm healthy and supporting healthy testosterone levels.
 Find out exactly which foods will keep men’s testicles healthy.

-A man’s testicles play several important roles in a healthy sex life, libido, and male fertility.
+A man’s testicles play several important roles in a healthy sex life, libido, and fertility in men, as well as overall well-being.
 There is a trio of good reasons to care about the health of the testicles, including:

-• The testicles produce sperm, so they’re critical to healthy male fertility and for couples who are trying to have a baby.
+The testicles produce sperm, so they’re critical to male reproductive health and for couples who are trying to have a baby.

-• They can be subject to testicular cancer.
-This type of disease is rare, but it’s the most common cancer in 15- to 35-year-old men.
+They can be subject to testicular cancer.
+This type of disease is rare, but testicular cancer is the most common cancer in young men ages 15 to 35 years old.

-One of the best ways to keep testicles healthy is to eat a diet rich in foods that have robust levels of antioxidants.
-A harmful process known as oxidative stress (sometimes called free radical damage) can harm the testicles.
+One of the best ways to promote testicular health is to eat a diet rich in foods that have robust levels of antioxidants.
+A harmful process known as excessive oxidative stress (sometimes called free radical damage) and the resulting inflammation can harm the testicles and lead to an elevated risk of testicular disease.

 A small amount of oxidative stress is normal and helpful to the body.
-When oxidative stress goes into overdrive it can lead to problems with sperm health and fertility, as well as increase the risk of testicular cancer.
+When oxidative stress goes into overdrive it can induce testicular damage and lead to problems with sperm health and fertility, as well as increase the risk of testicular cancer.

-Antioxidants fight off oxidative stress, which can protect the testicles.
-This leads to healthier sperm, maintains healthy testosterone levels, and reduces the risk of testicular cancer.
+Antioxidants fight off oxidative stress, which can protect testicular health.
+This leads to healthier sperm, maintains healthy testosterone levels, reduces the risk of testicular cancer, and promotes overall well-being.

 Foods for Healthy Testicles

-Here are some of the best foods to boost antioxidant levels and keep the testicles healthy:
+A nutritious diet that includes antioxidant-rich foods is important for testicular health and overall health.
+Here are some of the best foods to boost antioxidant levels and improve testicular function:

 Fatty Fish

-Fish like salmon, mackerel, and tuna contain the omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+Fish like wild salmon, mackerel, and tuna contain the omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which are healthy fats that improve testicular health.
 Research in animals and humans suggest that omega-3 fatty acids are important for male fertility.
-A review of published studies found better sperm quality in men who took omega-3 fatty acid supplements or who ate a diet rich in fatty fish compared to men who didn’t have a high omega-3 fatty acid intake.
+A review of several studies found better sperm quality in men who took omega-3 fatty acid supplements or who ate a diet rich in fatty fish compared to men who didn’t have a high omega-3 fatty acid intake.

-Omega-3’s role in male fertility makes sense since human ejaculate contains very high levels of DHA, and about 60% of polyunsaturated fatty acids in sperm are omega-3 fatty acids.
+Omega-3’s role in fertility in men makes sense since human ejaculate contains very high levels of DHA, and about 60% of polyunsaturated fatty acids in sperm are omega-3 fatty acids.
 DHA likely plays a role in sperm production.

 Brazil nuts and walnuts are two good choices for testicular health.
 Brazil nuts are loaded with the mineral selenium.
-Sperm motility (the ability of sperm to move and swim toward an egg) and sperm count both improve in men who eat selenium-rich diets
+Sperm motility (the ability of sperm to move and swim toward an egg) and sperm count both improve in men who eat diets with a high selenium content.

 Tomatoes

-Men who enjoy a slice of pizza or a bowl of spaghetti will be happy to know that tomatoes contain lycopene, a sperm-friendly nutrient.
+Men who enjoy a slice of pizza or a bowl of spaghetti will be happy to know that tomatoes contain lycopene, a sperm-friendly nutrient that's also good for general health.
 Testicles contain relatively high lycopene levels compared to other parts of the body.
-As an antioxidant, lycopene protects sperm against oxidative damage.
-By doing so, it increases sperm count and viability, which increases the odds of a normal sperm fertilizing the egg.
+As an antioxidant, lycopene protects sperm against oxidative damage and is good for testicular health.
+By doing so, it increases sperm count and viability, which increases the odds of a normal sperm fertilizing the egg and reduces the risk factors for male infertility.

-Studies in men reported improved sperm health and increased pregnancy rates in men given 4 to 8 mg of lycopene per day for three to 12 months.
+Human studies in men reported improved sperm health and increased pregnancy rates in men given 4 to 8 mg of lycopene per day for three to 12 months.
 In addition, men who eat the most lycopene have better sperm morphology.
 Lycopene also protects the testicles after toxin exposure.
+Opt for organic tomatoes for the best protection against environmental toxins.

 Carrots